-Experience Hendrix owns the rights to Jimi Hendrix's likeness, and it licenses the likeness to people like Andrew Pitsicalis, who create or license original art featuring depicting Hendrix.
+Experience Hendrix owns Jimi Hendrix's post-mortem publicity rights in Washington state, and other Hendrix trademarks nationally.
+It licenses these to people like Andrew Pitsicalis, who create or license original art featuring depicting Hendrix.
 Pitsicalis, in turn, began licensing this artwork to others and also bought the domain names hendrixlicensing.com and hendrixartwork.com.

 Statutes Made of Sand

 Pitsicalis argued that Washington's Personality Rights Act (WPRA), which protects the post-mortem personality rights of deceased persons, was unconstitutional.
 The District Court agreed, on the grounds that the statute violated the Full Faith and Credit Clause by purporting to regulate conduct in another state even though the conduct had nothing to do with Washington state (Hendrix died in New York).
 But the Ninth Circuit reversed, holding that Washington had sufficient contacts with this case to make the law constitutional.

 The court also found that the WPRA didn't violate the dormant commerce clause, as it doesn't affect transactions "occurring wholly outside Washington."